How to Create a WordPress Privacy Policy for Your Website

 How to Create a Privacy Policy for Your WordPress Website

-In this section, we will help you create a simple privacy policy for your WordPress website using a privacy policy generator.
+In this section, we will assist you in creating a basic privacy policy for your WordPress website using a privacy policy generator.
+Using a plugin makes drafting a privacy statement for your site easy and quick.

 We recommend the WP Legal Pages plugin to create a privacy policy and other legal pages for your website.

-WP Legal Pages landing page
+WP Legal Pages Plugin

 From your WordPress Dashboard, click on Plugins > Add New